Germany

-Settlement in the territory of modern Germany began in the Lower Paleolithic, with various tribes inhabiting it from the Neolithic onward, chiefly the Celts, with Germanic tribes inhabiting the north.
+Settlement in the territory of modern Germany began in the Lower Paleolithic, with various tribes inhabiting it from the Neolithic onward, chiefly the Celts, and Germanic tribes inhabiting the north.
 Romans named the area Germania.
 In 962, the Kingdom of Germany formed the bulk of the Holy Roman Empire.
 During the 16th century, northern German regions became the centre of the Protestant Reformation.
 Following the Napoleonic Wars and the dissolution of the Holy Roman Empire in 1806, the German Confederation was formed in 1815.

 Unification of Germany into the modern nation-state, led by Prussia, established the German Empire in 1871.
 After World War I and a revolution, the Empire was replaced by the Weimar Republic.
 The Nazi rise to power in 1933 led to the establishment of a totalitarian dictatorship, World War II, and the Holocaust.
 In 1949, after the war and Allied occupation, Germany was organised into two separate polities with limited sovereignty: the Federal Republic of Germany (FRG), or West Germany, and the German Democratic Republic (GDR), or East Germany.
-The FRG was a founding member of the European Economic Community in 1951, while the GDR was a communist Eastern Bloc state, and a founding member of the Warsaw Pact.
-After the fall of the communist led-government in East Germany, German reunification saw the former East German states join the FRG on 3 October 1990.
+The FRG was a founding member of the European Economic Community, while the GDR was a communist Eastern Bloc state and a founding member of the Warsaw Pact.
+After the fall of the communist-led government in East Germany, German reunification saw the former East German states join the FRG on 3 October 1990.

-Germany is a developed country with a strong economy; it has the largest economy in Europe by nominal GDP.
+Germany is a developed country with a strong economy, the largest in Europe by nominal GDP.
 As a major force in several industrial, scientific and technological sectors, Germany is both the world's third-largest exporter and third-largest importer.
 Widely considered a great power, Germany is part of multiple international organisations and forums.
 It has the third-highest number of UNESCO World Heritage Sites: 55, of which 52 are cultural.